-Dr. Norm Matloff is a professor of computer science at the University of California at Davis, and was formerly a professor of mathematics and statistics at that university.
+Dr. Norm Matloff is a professor of computer science at the University of California at Davis, and was formerly a professor of statistics at that university.
 He is a former database software developer in Silicon Valley, and has been a statistical consultant for firms such as the Kaiser Permanente Health Plan.

 Dr. Matloff was born in Los Angeles, and grew up in East Los Angeles and the San Gabriel Valley.
 He has a PhD in pure mathematics from UCLA, specializing in probability theory and statistics.
-His current research interests are parallel processing, analysis of social networks, and regression methodology.
+He has published numerous papers in computer science and statistics, with current research interests in parallel processing, statistical computing, and regression methodology.